Political activity policies

 United and its subsidiaries are committed to the highest ethical standards, and we have procedures and policies in place designed to ensure that our policy advocacy, political contributions, lobbying expenditures and related activities are subject to appropriate oversight.
 We take diligent steps designed to ensure that we are in compliance with applicable rules and regulations and our Code of Ethics and Business Conduct, which is publicly available on our website at ir.united.com.
 At least annually, the Public Responsibility Committee will review this policy and recommend any revisions it deems necessary or appropriate to the UAL Board.

 Our policy advocacy and lobbying activities are determined by senior management with oversight by the UAL Board, which has delegated this oversight responsibility to its Public Responsibility Committee.
 Our Government Affairs and Global Public Policy organization oversees and executes our policy advocacy, lobbying expenditures and related activities.
 Our Senior Vice President or Government Affairs and Global Public Policy also reports regularly to the UAL Board on our policy advocacy, lobbying expenditures and related activities, periodically reviewing with the Public Responsibility Committee the strategic priorities for United’s lobbying activity.

 Political contributions oversight

 The UAL Board has delegated oversight responsibility of our political contributions to its Public Responsibility Committee.
 Our Government Affairs and Global Public Policy organization makes recommendations on political contributions to the UAPAC Board of Directors, who in turn reviews and approves all UAPAC and corporate political contributions.
-Our Senior Vice President, Government Affairs and Global Public Policy provides the Public Responsibility Committee an annual report on political contributions of the Company and the UAPAC for the prior year.
+Our Senior Vice President of Government Affairs and Global Public Policy provides the Public Responsibility Committee with an annual report on the political contributions of the Company and the UAPAC for the prior year.